anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/14-finding-files-and-directories.md

 ```bash
 find . -name "tasks.txt"
 ```
 This command searches for a file named `tasks.txt` in the current directory (`.`) and all its subdirectories.

+*Insert Screenshot of `find . -name "tasks.txt"` command here.*

 #### Example 2: Search from the Root Directory
 ```bash
 find / -name "tasks.txt"
 ```
 This command searches for a file named `tasks.txt` starting from the root directory (`/`) and includes all subdirectories on the system.
 Be cautious when running this command on the entire filesystem, as it may return permission-denied errors for certain system directories, unless you're running it with root privileges.

+*Insert Screenshot of `find / -name "tasks.txt"` command here.*

 ---